Supporting myself as the parent of a child who stammers

 "My words are hard.
 Why?"

 My four-year-old asked me this heartbreaking question during one of his tougher moments.
 He could barely get the words out and forcing out the sentence seemed to take the effort of his whole body.
 I gave him lots of cuddles and reassurance, told him I could see that it was really hard but I loved hearing what he had to say, and that I was going to try and help make it easier.

 He is a gorgeous little boy — cheeky, clever, funny and really kind-hearted.
 He loves dinosaurs, fire engines, helicopters, jigsaws and playing with his big brother.
 He also has a stammer.

 - Looking for support for a child who stammers?
-See our For Parents page
+See Help For Parents

 We were told his stammering would go up and down, and to expect a rollercoaster, but when the bad days come they are really hard.
 The frustration and upset it can cause my little one is overwhelming.

 About nine months ago, my husband and I looked into what we could do to address his stammer proactively.
 We started speech and language therapy sessions, did an amazing course for the parents of children who stammer called Keep Them Talking, with US speech & language therapist Kelly Clendaniel (who is also a parent of a child who stammered so she gets it!) and did a lot of our own research.

 All this gave me the tools to help support my little boy on the difficult days — but I still didn't know how to support myself.

 All this gave me the tools to help support my little boy on the difficult days — but I still didn't know how to support myself.
 I didn't know how to build up my own resilience to get me through seeing him struggle.
 I worried about him starting school — making friends and socialising in the playground; I worried about much further into the future — how would he get through a job interview or a first date?
 And I worried about how he would have a voice in the world.
 But I also knew a parent's anxiety can have a negative effect on their child's stammering (which made me even more anxious!).